 Rule 3.
 Feel free to dress up, don’t be afraid of (stretchy) long sleeves, and you can’t go wrong with strapless

 Stick with V-necks and straps close to your neck.
 This will make your muscles will pop nicely!

 If you have nice glutes, a form-fitting long dress or short dress/skirt is good.
 Just don’t go too short.
 Short skirts/dresses can be flattering on a skinny girl, but a muscular girl is often more of an eyeful than an average or skinny girl when wearing a skinny, little thing.
 Stay away from mini skirts unless you want everyone staring at you.

 Rule 4.
 When it comes to pants, accentuate your shapely legs and look for fitted and stretchable styles; also try roomy styles

 Everyday stretch pants, all colors

 Also check out Pac Sun for jeans designed for an athletic build.
 Most of my jeans and shorts are from the Bullhead line at Pac Sun.

-Get triangle-shaped tops where the straps are close to your neck, and not directly on your shoulders flatter muscular traps and shoulders.
+Triangle-shaped tops where the straps are close to your neck and not directly on your shoulders flatter muscular traps and shoulders.
 Racerbacks also flatter an athletic upper body.

 What NOT to wear: